hazelcast/hazelcast-nodejs-client/README.md

 ## 7.4.7.
 Using Ringbuffer

 Hazelcast `Ringbuffer` is a replicated but not partitioned data structure that stores its data in a ring-like structure.
 You can think of it as a circular array with a given capacity.
 Each Ringbuffer has a tail and a head.
 The tail is where the items are added and the head is where the items are overwritten or expired.
 You can reach each element in a Ringbuffer using a sequence ID, which is mapped to the elements between the head and tail (inclusive) of the Ringbuffer.
-For details refer to [Ringbuffer section](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#ringbuffer) in the Hazelcast IMDG Reference Manual.
+For details, see the [Ringbuffer section](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#ringbuffer) in the Hazelcast IMDG Reference Manual.

 A Ringbuffer usage example is shown below.